Skip to content

 how to train so generalization is proven, not assumed.

 A common failure mode in production machine learning is leakage: the model sees information during training that it will not have at inference time.
 The architecture prevents this through prequential sliding-window evaluation.
-Each window trains on a fixed historical segment, skips an embargo gap sized to cover both the longest feature lag and the forecast horizon, and evaluates on data the model has never seen.
+Each window trains on a fixed historical segment, enforces an embargo period sized to cover both the maximum feature lag and the forecast horizon, and evaluates on unseen data.
 No expanding windows.
 No fixed splits.
 The evaluation protocol mirrors the deployment conditions the model will face.

 Model Evaluation